Siyabonga Thwala: Career

 Thwala began his acting career in 1989.
 He made his screen acting debut in the 1996 made-for-TV movie Born Free: A New Adventure.
-In the same year, he played a cameo in an episode of the television series Tarzan: The Epic Adventures entitled “Tarzan and the Scarlet Diamond” (Season 1, Episode 5).In 1998 he was offered the role of Godlieb Mofokeng in the new SABC 3 soapie Isidingo but turned it down as he felt he was not ready for a longterm commitment to television.
-Shortly after, he was cast on TV sitcom Streaks based on a Cape Town hair salon, where he acted alongside now veteran actor Themba Ndaba.
+In the same year, he played a cameo in an episode of the television series Tarzan: The Epic Adventures entitled “Tarzan and the Scarlet Diamond” (Season 1, Episode 5).
+In 1998 he was offered the role of Godlieb Mofokeng in the SABC 3 soapie Isidingo but turned it down, as he felt he was not ready for a long-term commitment to television.
+Shortly after, he was cast on TV sitcom Streaks based on a Cape Town hair salon, where he acted alongside Themba Ndaba.
 In 2003 he was cast in the recurring role of Jimmy on Gazlam.

-Siyabonga Thwala rose to fame through the role of Vusi Zwane on the e.tv then new soap opera, Scandal!.His role went onto earn him a Golden Horn Award (South African Film and Television Award) for Best Actor in a TV Soap.
+Thwala rose to fame through his role as Vusi Zwane on the e.tv soap opera, Scandal!.
+His role went on to earn him a Golden Horn Award (South African Film and Television Award) for Best Actor in a TV Soap.

-In 2007, he was cast in the role of Paul Mashaba, the journalist younger brother of ruthless businessman Kenneth Mashaba played by Seputla Sebogodi, on SABC 1's Generations. he left the show in 2010.
+In 2007, he was cast in the role of Paul Mashaba, the journalist younger brother of ruthless businessman Kenneth Mashaba played by Seputla Sebogodi, on SABC 1's Generations.
+He left the show in 2010.

-In 2013, he earned was is arguably the biggest role of his career to date, as taxi-boss Mpiyakhe Zungu on Mzansi Magic's highly acclaimed Isibaya.
-The role of Mpiyakhe Zungu became so well loved by the viewers of the show that for most of the shows history, the character has been the central figure of which the story has been written around.
+In 2013, he earned what is arguably the biggest role of his career as taxi boss Mpiyakhe Zungu on Mzansi Magic's highly acclaimed Isibaya.
+The role of Mpiyakhe Zungu became so well loved by viewers that, for most of the show's run, the character remained the central figure around whom the story was written.
 The role earned him the 2014 South African Film and Television Award for Best Actor in a TV Drama.

-Siyabonga Thwala joined the cast of Muvhango in a leading role as Busani Mojalefa.
+Thwala joined the cast of Muvhango in a leading role as Busani Mojalefa.
 In the same year he appeared on e.tv's Rhythm City as DH Radebe.
 He also appeared on the HIV/AIDS drama series Intersexions winning him his 2nd South African Film and Television Award in 2014 for Best Actor in TV drama.

-Siyabonga Thwala created and hosted the a documentary series, Yobe, which sort to unite victims and perpetrators - and have then come to a point of understanding and forgiveness.
-In 2019, he was cast in the award-winning political drama-thriller, The Republic as corrupt former President Hendrik where he starred alongside Florence Masebe & Hlomla Dandala.
+Thwala created and hosted a documentary series, Yobe, which sought to unite victims and perpetrators - helping them reach a point of understanding and forgiveness.
+In 2019, he was cast in the award-winning political drama-thriller The Republic as corrupt former president Hendrik, starring alongside Florence Masebe and Hlomla Dandala.